Old-age pensions

 The old-age pension system reform came into force on 1 January 1999 under the Act of 13 October 1998 on the social insurance system.

-Since then, two old-age pension schemes have been operating in
+Since then, two old-age pension schemes have been operating in parallel in Poland:

-before 1 January 1949, in which ZUS calculates the old-age pension
+1) the old pension scheme – for persons born before 1 January 1949, in which ZUS calculates the old-age pension according to the rules from before 1999,

-scheme – for persons born after 31 December 1948, in which ZUS
+2) the new pension scheme – for persons born after 31 December 1948, in which ZUS calculates the old-age pension according to the new rules.

 Persons born between 1 January 1949 and 31 December 1968 could choose:

-- whether they preferred to remain in the pre-1999 pension system, i.e. the pay-as-yougo model, in which the contributions of economically active persons are earmarked for old-age pension payments and the value of those contributions is credited to individual accounts at the Social Insurance Institution,
+- whether they preferred to remain in the pre-1999 pension system, i.e. the pay-as-you-go model, in which the contributions of economically active persons are earmarked for old-age pension payments and the value of those contributions is credited to individual accounts at the Social Insurance Institution,

 - or they wanted to join the new pension scheme, which combines a pay-as-you-go model with a funded model, where contributions are collected both in the Social Insurance Fund and in an Open Pension Fund.

-The normal retirement age amounted to:
+The nretirement age amounted to:

 - for women – 60 years,